 This passion isn’t about walking around, randomly pointing your camera at unwitting passers-by or the occasional hapless shopkeeper who happens to cross your path.
 The best street photographers are those who shoot with intention, those who observe patterns, predict events, and have their cameras ready at the right moment.

-For street photography, one needs a camera that’s fast, reliable, and snappy.
-It needs to survive a full day on the streets, be light enough to save your shoulders, and ideally, tough enough to survive a fall or a splash.
+You need a fast, reliable, and snappy camera for street photography.
+It also should be capable of surviving a full day on the streets, be light enough to save your shoulders, and ideally, tough enough to survive a fall or a splash.

 Some might argue that you need a small, inconspicuous camera that will not intimidate the public, while others will argue that speed and reliability are more important.
 Both arguments have merit.

 An inconspicuous camera will let you surreptitiously snap a pic or two, but a speedy camera with a long lens could get you those epic close-ups that will make your career.
 Both arguments have merit and we’re not here to argue the pros and cons of either option.
 Some requirements, however, are universal.

 Before starting off with reviewing, let us tell you how we prepared the list of best street photography cameras in the market.
 We filtered them through a short but important checklist as discussed below: